luvksahu/luvksahu/README.md

-- 👋 Hi, I’m @lksahu
+- 👋 Hi, I’m Luv Kumar Sahu
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java development
-- 📫 How to reach me ...
+- 📫 How to reach me lksahuji365@gmail.com

 <!---
 lksahu/lksahu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.